trewes/ZykovColor/README.md

-This repository contains the code for the exact graph coloring algorithm **ZykovColor**, presented in "A Customized SAT-based Solver for Graph Coloring" available on [arxiv](https://arxiv.org/abs/2504.04821).
+This repository contains the code for the exact graph coloring algorithm **ZykovColor**, presented in "A Customized SAT-based Solver for Graph Coloring".

 The focus is a custom external propagator using the IPASIR-UP interface [[1]](#1) to communicate information with the underlying SAT solver CaDiCal [[2]](#2).